lucaszprado/ai-engineering/user_rules.md

     AC --> P[progress.md]
 ```

-### Core Files (Required)
+### Core Files
-1. `project_brief.md`
-2. `product_context.md`
-3. `system_patterns.md`
-4. `tech_context.md`
-5. `active_context.md`
-6. `progress.md`

-If any of these files are missing, create and scaffold them with appropriate headers and placeholders.
-Also ensure `memory-bank/README.md` exists, which documents this structure.

-### Additional Context

-Create additional files or folders in `memory-bank/` when needed for:
-- Complex features
-- Integrations
-- APIs
-- Testing & QA
-- Deployment procedures
+1. `project_brief.md`: core project goals
+2. `product_context.md`: problem and solution to be built
+3. `system_patterns.md`: Architecture and design
+4. `tech_context.md`: Tech stack and constraints
+5. `active_context.md`: current work focus
+6. `progress.md`: completed tasks and next steps

+`memory-bank/README.md` documents what is the scaffold with the appropriate headers and placeholders for each file from the memory bank stucture.

 ---